 So I was looking for a way to keep taking with prospects that moved them further down the sales funnel and also validated the changes we were working.

-I just got done reading Spin Selling and came up with a mash-up between the script Ash Maurya uses in his problem interviews and the Spin Selling Question Framework of: Situation–>Problems–>Implications–>Needs/Payoffs.
+I just finished reading Spin Selling and came up with a mash-up between the script Ash Maurya uses in his problem interviews and the Spin Selling Question Framework of: Situation–>Problems–>Implications–>Needs/Payoffs.

 I’ve put together the call script I was using when talking with guys and replaced details specific to our product with general statements.